mgalgs/mgalgs.github.io/_posts/2012-03-23-how-to-build-a-custom-linux-kernel-for-qemu.markdown

 <p>
   <span class="label warning">Heads up</span>
   Please see my updated version of this tutorial: <a href="{% post_url 2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition %}">
-  How to Build a Custom linux Kernel for Qemu (2015 Edition)</a>.
+  How to Build a Custom Linux Kernel for Qemu (2015 Edition)</a>.
 I'm leaving this post here for historical purposes only.
 </p>